RapidSoftwareSolutions/Marketplace-SendGrid-package/README.md

 ## SendGrid.sendPlainMail
-This endpoint allows you to send email.
+This endpoint allows you to send email with plain text..

 | Field           | Type  | Description
 |---------        |-------|----------